 Given that the Sun is our closest star, it's remarkable how much we still have to learn about it.

 NASA's Parker Solar Probe is still going strong on its dives into the solar corona, sending back new data that will help us track space weather and the solar wind.
 In 2020, PSP is set up to make three close passes around the Sun.

 Parker Solar Probe flies through perihelion in this artist's conception.
 Credit: NASA

-Its December 26 Venus flyby now has the spacecraft on a trajectory for its two closest loops yet, with its perihelion distance down to 19.4 million kilometres for the January 29 and June 7 passes (down from 24.8 million kilometres in 2019).
-It will then make its third (and second-closest) Venus flyby of the mission in July, which will take it even closer to the Sun - 14.2 million km - for its September 27 perihelion.
+On December 26, after performing a Venus flyby, the spacecraft was put on a trajectory for its two closest loops around the Sun for the mission so far.
+Its closest distance to the Sun (perihelion) was reduced to 19.4 million kilometres for the January 29 and June 7 passes (down from 24.8 million kilometres in 2019).
+After successfully completing both orbits now, it will make its third (and second-closest) Venus flyby of the mission in July.
+That will shift its orbit to bring it even closer to the Sun - 14.2 million km - for its September 27 perihelion.

 Parker Solar Probe's location as of January 2, 2020.
 Credit: JHUAPL

 Parker Solar Probe is due for some company this year, as well.
-The European Space Agency's Solar Orbiter is set to launch in early February (on the 5th or 6th), on a 7-year mission to study the solar wind and the inner region of the Sun's heliosphere (the bubble of space contained within the Sun's immense magnetic field).
+The European Space Agency's Solar Orbiter launched on February 9th, on a 7-year mission to study the solar wind and the inner region of the Sun's heliosphere (the bubble of space contained within the Sun's immense magnetic field).

 An artist's conception of the Solar Orbiter.
 Credit: Spacecraft: ESA/ATG medialab; Sun: NASA/SDO/ P. Testa (CfA)